lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     Otherwise, the Rule MUST be disregarded.

-  * If no eligible compression Rule is found, then the header MUST be sent in its entirety using a Rule ID dedicated to this purpose.
+  * If no eligible compression Rule is found, then the header MUST be sent in its entirety using the Rule ID of the "default" Rule dedicated to this purpose.
 Sending an uncompressed header may require SCHC F/R.

 * Compression: each field of the header is compressed according to the Compression/Decompression Actions (CDAs).
   The fields are compressed in the order that the Field Descriptions appear in the Rule.